 When looking at the politics-administration dichotomy it is important to understand what it truly means.
 Milakovich & Gordon (2013) pointed out that politics-administration dichotomy means it pretty much splits up the “politics and policy making from policy implementation and public administration (p.
 39).
 Now by understanding this we can then look to see if bureaucrats are acting in a manner that is implementation of policies and public administration and not acting in a political sense.
 When looking at the federal government it is important to point out that bureaucrats cannot ignore the political environments that their government organizations are involved in which include the external political environment taking shape and the internal politics of the organization itself (Svara, 2008).
 When looking at bureaucrats they have to deal with their immediate supervisors but they also have to deal with other people and organizations as well.
 They have to deal with people that have been appointed, the court system, and even legislature members.
 However, that is not all that a bureaucrat has to deal with because they deal with the citizens/voters, media, interest groups, and even with other government organizations.
 With that being said one can conclude that bureaucrats do get involved in the political process in order to carry out their jobs.

 A way to prove this is by looking at the IRS issue that came to light in 2013.
 What took place at the IRS was a division within the IRS was targeting conservative groups’ non-profit status.
 Sherfinski & Dinan (2013) noted that the IRS inspector general pointed out that even though “some liberal groups were given extra scrutiny by the tax agency; they were not subjected to the same invasive queries as tea party groups” (para.
 1).
 During the time that this was taking place the President was a democrat.
 It is important to note that President Obama came out and said that he was not aware of the IRS practice.
-Meaning that it is possible that the people that worked within the IRS wanted to stay in good graces with their superiors that could have potentially been put in place by President Obama.
+It is possible that the people that worked within the IRS wanted to stay in good graces with their superiors that could have potentially been put in place by President Obama.
 In other words, just by looking at the IRS one can see that the political process and running a government agency does overlap.
 With that being said the bureaucrats that work within the federal government have to know how to play the game in a manner that ensures that they keep their jobs.
 One can conclude that it is possible that these bureaucrats might make choices that would be seen as favorable towards to the people that have been voted into office that they report to.

 When looking at the politics-administration dichotomy proposal Woodrow Wilson put forth, it is clear to see that this is not what is taking place in government agencies.
 The political process and the running of government agencies overlap.
+This is especially true when a president orders the bureaucracy to behave politically, such as over immigration.

 References